 Inside: Learn the 5 easiest ways to improve your toddler’s expressive language.
-These expressive language activities are perfect for kids who need an extra boost developing their speech & language skills.
+These expressive language activities are perfect for little ones who need an extra boost developing their speech & language skills.

-There I was, standing in line at the grocery store, secretly hoping no one would talk to me (leggings, mom bun, no makeup, you get it).
+There I was, standing in line at the grocery store, praying no one would talk to me (leggings, mom bun, no makeup, you get it).

 But when you shop with small children you apparently have a sign on your back that says “please talk to me and ask me questions about my kids.”

 It’s not that I’m antisocial, it’s just that I’m, well, exhausted and just trying to make it out of the grocery store alive.

 As I pulled my credit card out to pay, my daughter reached her hand out and said: “Mommy, can I put the card in this time?”

 The cashier and the woman behind us in line just stared.
 “How old is she?” they both asked.
 She was just barely 23 months old.
 To be honest – I felt so awkward.

 No one ever wants to feel like that mom – “oh yes, thank you, my kids are perfect and they speak like adults, and never have breakdowns in Target and everything they touch is Organic.” 🙃

 The truth is this: All kids are different.
 Some will skip crawling and go right to walking.
 Some will talk sooner than others.

 All 3 of my babies crawled around 8 months while it seemed like every baby around me was crawling at 6 months.
 It’s helpful to remember, all kids are different.